Ratecard/docs/docs/filtering/introduction.md

 ```

 ## Filtering on Smart Fields
 Smart fields provided a unique challenge when building the expression filters, especially with regards to performance and their dynamic nature.
 The only endpoint that currently supports smart field filters is the group contact endpoint.

-Smart field filters are available in basic (expression) filter format only.
+> Smart field filters are currenctly available in basic (expression) filter format only.
+This is subject to change in the future.

 Let's take a look at an example contact with smart fields:
 ```json